 On this dayAug 24, 1923

-On August 24, 1923, a 34-year-old black farmhand named Ben Hart was lynched near Jacksonville, Florida, after being accused of "peeping" into a young white girl’s bedroom window.
+On August 24, 1923, a white mob in Jacksonville, Florida, lynched a 34-year-old Black farmhand named Ben Hart after he was accused of "peeping" into a young white girl’s bedroom window.

-According to witnesses, approximately ten unmasked men came to Hart’s home around 9:30 p.m. claiming to be deputy sheriffs.
-When the men told Hart the allegation against him, he professed his innocence and readily agreed to go to the county jail with the men to prove he had done nothing wrong.
+According to witnesses, approximately 10 unmasked men came to Mr. Hart’s home around 9:30 pm claiming to be deputy sheriffs.
+When the men told Mr. Hart the allegation against him, he professed his innocence and readily agreed to go to the county jail with the men to prove he had done nothing wrong.
 Mr. Hart did not live to complete the journey.

-Police investigating Ben Hart’s murder soon determined he was at his home twelve miles away when the alleged peeping incident occurred.
+Police investigating Ben Hart’s murder soon determined he was at his home 12 miles away when the alleged peeping incident occurred.